You love your home, and unfortunately, so do termites.

 Detecting a termite problem is difficult because termites stay hidden below ground or within walls.
 Termites often become a problem before you even know they’re there.

-We offer termite treatments for new construction homes, beginning with a pre-treatment throughout all phases of construction.
-West Termite has several levels of treatments to help control most situations.
+We offer termite treatments for new construction homes and current homes, beginning with a pre-treatment throughout all phases of construction.
+West has several levels of treatments to help control most situations.
 Our trained experts will inspect your building and help determine the right treatment plan for termites.

 West takes protecting your home from termites seriously.
 Our damage protection plan is one of the best in the industry.
 With all of our treatment plans, our trained professionals will perform a yearly inspection (quarterly inspection for bait systems) to identify problem issues before they become a problem.

 All of our technicians receive continuous training to ensure the highest quality of work.
 Techs are also background and drug tested to provide safety and peace of mind for our customers.

 West Termite, Pest & Lawn can provide pre-construction Eastern Subterranean Termite control whether you are adding on to your existing home or building multiple new homes per year.

 If you are having termite problems or are selling your existing home and need a termite policy as a condition of sale, we can help with a post-construction Eastern Subterranean Termite treatment.

 TERMITE BAITING SYSTEM

 Termite baiting system is available for homeowners that prefer this method of protection or where conventional treatment isn’t practical.